-JII is currently carrying out a three-year Ministry of Education (MEXT) supported research project.
+JII is supporting an ongoing Japanese Ministry of Education (MEXT) funded research project related to the psychology of language and culture learning.
 See description below.
 We welcome participation in this project through an online support group, workshops, and data gathering.
-Please contact Joseph Shaules for more information (shaules ( at ) juntendo.ac.jp).
+Please contact Joseph Shaules for more information (shaules ( at ) keio.jp).

 Research title: Linguaculture Resistance and its Effects on Learner Motivation